kunalgorithm/graphql-fullstack/README.md

-# GraphQL Fullstack Web Application
+# GraphQL Fullstack Boilerplate

-A monorepo web application with authentication, a graphQL api, database access, and material-ui styling.
+A monorepo web application boilerplate with authentication, a graphQL api, database access, and material-ui styling.

 Visit the demo at https://graphql-fullstack.now.sh